treeverse/lakeFS/docs/understand/performance-best-practices.md

 * Add `@` before the path  `lakefs://repo/main@/path`.

 When accessing data using the branch name (e.g. `lakefs://repo/main/path`) lakeFS will also try to fetch uncommitted data, which may result in reduced performance.
-For more infor36/4mation, see [how uncommitted data is managed in lakeFS][representing-refs-and-uncommitted-metadata].
+For more information, see [how uncommitted data is managed in lakeFS][representing-refs-and-uncommitted-metadata].

 ## Operate directly on the storage
 Storage operations can become a bottleneck when operating on large datasets.